Class: Aws::NetworkFirewall::Client

 #update_tls_inspection_configuration(params = {}) ⇒ Types::UpdateTLSInspectionConfigurationResponse

 Updates the TLS inspection configuration settings for the specified TLS inspection configuration.
-You use a TLS inspection configuration by reference in one or more firewall policies.
+You use a TLS inspection configuration by referencing it in one or more firewall policies.
 When you modify a TLS inspection configuration, you modify all firewall policies that use the TLS inspection configuration.

 To update a TLS inspection configuration, first call DescribeTLSInspectionConfiguration to retrieve the current TLSInspectionConfiguration object, update the object as needed, and then provide the updated object to this call.